 In regions where the plant is less hardy it is reported to be much less annoying.
 Its impressive flowers are long-lasting (weeks, apparently) and give a welcome vertical component to garden designs.
 It begins to flower in the late spring, but in the U.S Southeast the entire plant may die back in the summer, succumbing to the heat and humidity.

 One comment from Ithaca, N.Y.
 (USDA Zone 5b) noted that the flowers could be harvested at the height of their bloom and hung upside-down to be dried.
 This writer said that in their dried state they were attractive for up to a year, and that if hung at an angle, assumed “interesting shapes.”
 It is also recommended as an attractive cut flower.

 The blooms of A. mollis have white bases that may shade outward into a purple or pink blush.
-They resemble snapdragons (Antirrhinum) or turtlehead (Chelone), but more compressed and with greater contrast in the colors of the “hoods” versus the flower’s petals.
+They resemble snapdragons (Antirrhinum) or turtlehead (Chelone), but are more compressed and there is greater contrast in the colors of the “hoods” versus the flower’s petals.
 The flowers of A. balcanicus (native to the Balkan region) are more tightly clustered on the stalk than those of other species.